aiagent443/aiagent443.github.io/README.md

-She's got a smile that it seems to me
-Reminds me of childhood memories
+She's got a smile that it seems to me Maggieeeeee Reminds me of childhood memories
 Where everything was as fresh as the bright blue sky (Sky) Now and then when I see her face